This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 - light to help you see in dark areas

 - a black light to find messes like urine

 The vibrate feature makes me feel like I’m breaking up the dirt and getting better cleaning results.
 It weighs 6.6 lbs., so it should be easy for anyone to use.

 Toxin-free ways to clean your house using the steam mop attachments

 It’s not just for cleaning floors!
 It comes with a strap so you can easily carry it around when using the attachments.
-The attachments allow you to scrub areas such as grout, sanitize areas where germs may be prevalent like counters & door handles, it comes with a carpet glider to freshen carpets and a squeegee attachment to clean glass doors.
+The attachments allow you to scrub areas such as grout, and sanitize areas where germs may be prevalent like counters & door handles, it comes with a carpet glider to freshen carpets and a squeegee attachment to clean glass doors.

 Guys, this is for you too!
 You can clean various things like clean your rims or bbq grill using the attachments.
 If you want your own toy, they have a bbq grill cleaner!